-1. If the IEEE 802.11b card is working, it is lit in orange.

-- 2. If it is connected properly to a network, the LED is green in ad hoc mode or 802.11 ad hoc mode.
+- 1. If the IEEE 802.11b card is working, it is lit in orange. - 2.
+If it is connected properly to a network, the LED is in green in ad hoc mode or 802.11 ad hoc mode.
 When the LED is blinking, the machine is searching for devices.
-The LED will light after a few seconds. - 2 Use a Web Browser to check the printer is connected properly.
-See p.90 "Configuring the Network Interface Board with a Web Browser". - 3 Print the configuration page to verify settings.
+The LED will light after a few seconds.

+- 2 Use a Web Browser to check the printer is connected properly.
+See p.88 "Configuring the Network Interface Board with a Web Browser". - Print the configuration page to verify settings.

-For more information about how to print the configuration page, see the Printer Reference 2.
+For information about how to print the configuration page, see the Printer Reference 2.

-Infrastracture Mode
+Infrastructure Mode

-You can check the machine's radio wave status using the machine's control panel.
+You can check the Wireless LAN Signal using the machine's control panel.

-- 1 Press the [User Tools/Counter] key.
+- Press the User Tools/Counter/Inquiry key.

 - 2 Press [System Settings].

 - Press [Interface Settings].

 - 4 Press [IEEE 802.11b].

 - Press [Wireless LAN Signal].

+- Make sure that settings are complete, and then press [Exit].